 We spent the afternoon looking around a Hindu temple (as we are not Hindu we were not allowed in but we took some photos from a distance) followed by a trip to the beach and more coconuts and tea at the Samudra Kovalam Hotel, which had some perfect perches (and hammocks) from which to watch the sunset.

-It’s been a busy two days but I am almost giddy with excitement about the next 2 weeks…it’s sure to the trip of a lifetime.
+It’s been a busy two days but I am almost giddy with excitement about the next 2 weeks of adventure…it’s sure to the trip of a lifetime.
 If you’re looking to walk in my footsteps and check out the best of Kerala, here are some Kerala tour packages that might make planning easier.